-An intent-to-use (ITU) trademark application before the USPTO can be a viable and useful filing option for applicants who have not yet utilized their mark in commerce, but have a good faith intention to do so in the future.
-The applicant must provide evidence of said intention to the USPTO, typically in the form of a declaration or statement of use.
+An intent to use, or ITU, trademark application is a useful option for applicants who have not yet used their mark in commerce but have a genuine intention to do so in the near future.
+To file this type of application, the applicant must provide a declaration or statement that shows their intent to use the mark.

 Use-Based Trademark Applications